PuristWu/Egg_counting/README.md

-# YOLOv5-DSE————An Egg counting pipeline in commercial layer farms
+# YOLOv5-DSE: A Deep Neural Network for Robust Egg Counting in Commercial Layer Farms
 - # Motivation
 The motivation for this study arises from the critical need for efficient and accurate egg counting on commercial layer farms.
 Manual counting is time-consuming and error-prone, prompting a demand for automated solutions.
 Existing literature lacks adequate farm-oriented methods, with prevailing techniques focusing on single-image counting, facing challenges with target movements and background interference.
 Recognizing the unsuitability of these approaches for video-based counting, our proposed YOLO v5-DSE algorithm aims to provide a reliable solution.
 Through three key modules, it leverages advanced tracking and spatial encoding to achieve a remarkable counting accuracy of 99.52% and real-time speed, surpassing existing object detectors and promising enhanced efficiency in egg-related operations for commercial layer farms.
 - # Demo video